Autonomic Dysfunction (Dysautonomia)

 - Heart-rhythm variability with irregular beats or episodes of inappropriate fast heart rate (Inappropriate Sinus Tachycardia -IST).
 If you get this, listen to your body, as you may find it occurs on certain circumstances such as vacuuming, or twisting your spine getting out of a car etc, but can be provoked by even simple things such as weather change.

 - Chest pain and shortness of breath, frequently poor exercise tolerance- many people end up having continued investigations into their coronary arteries when really there may be no problem.
 Again, think about you may have been doing to trigger this off.
-One recent patient had this every time he put his bag in an overhead locker in a plane, so every time he flew he ended up with chest pain, being investigated time and time again.
-But if you are experiencing chest pain, it is important that coronary disease and other more easily recognized problems are completely excluded before assuming it is from the dysautonomia.

 - Lack of saliva